photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 ## System Requirements

 We recommend running PhotoPrism on a server with at least 2 cores and 4 GB of memory.
-Indexing and searching may be slow on smaller Droplets, depending an how many and what types of files you upload.
+Indexing and searching may be slow on smaller Droplets, depending on how many and what types of files you upload.

 ## Using Let's Encrypt HTTPS